auraphp/aura.di/docs/attributes.md

 $di->params['Example']['foo'] = $di->lazyGetCall('config', 'get', 'alpha');
 ```

-## Modify the Container using attributes
+## Configure the Container using attributes

+The above annotations for injecting the right parameters into a class work out-of-the-box when working with the
+container.
+But there might be occasions that you want to an annotation to change the configuration of the container.

+Examples are a `#[Route('GET', '/order/{id}')]` attribute that adds a route to your routes, or a
+`#[ListenFor(OrderWasPlaced::class)]` annotation that adds a listener to your event manager.

-Modifying the container with attributes requires building the container with the
+Configuring the container with attributes requires building the container with the
 [`ClassScannerConfig`](config.md#scan-for-classes-and-annotations).
 When done so, the builder will scan the
 passed directories for classes and annotations.
 Every class that is annotated with `#[AttributeConfigFor]`
 and implements `AttributeConfigInterface` can modify the container.